ADVERTISEMENT

 The Smart Pianist piano app not only provides more convenient control of Yamaha Arius pianos, but also offers advanced learning and practice features.

-The Smart Pianist app also lets you integrate audio songs from your mobile device and play them back through the speakers or headphones connected to the piano.
-Even a chord recognition function for audio songs is built in, allowing you to create your own leadsheets in a snap.
+The Smart Pianist app also lets you integrate audio songs from your mobile device and play them through the speakers or headphones connected to the piano.
+It even supports chord recognition for audio songs, allowing you to create your own lead sheets in a snap.

-While the piano also offers a built-in metronome and a simple two-track MIDI recorder, you can alternatively record yourself playing in MIDI or audio song format via the app and then save it to your mobile device.
+While the piano also has a built-in metronome and a simple two-track MIDI recorder, you can also use the app to record yourself playing in MIDI or audio song format and save it to your mobile device.

-In addition, the app comes with convenient, graphic-based controls for all YDP-165 settings, as well as registration memories for layer sounds, which are not available at all with the Arius itself.
-The Smart Pianist app is therefore a real gain.
+In addition, the app provides convenient graphic-based controls for all YDP-165 settings, as well as registration memories for layer sounds that are not available on the Arius itself.
+All in all, the Smart Pianist app is a real asset.

-Yamaha YDP-165 vs. CLP-725: The toughest competitor of the YDP-165 comes from Yamaha itself: The CLP-725 of the Clavinova series was launched in 2021 already, and is available for almost the same price as the newer Arius at the time of testing – although the originally set list prices of both pianos are 400 euros apart.
+Yamaha YDP-165 vs. CLP-725: The closest competitor to the YDP-165 comes from Yamaha itself: The CLP-725 of the Clavinova series was introduced back in 2021.
+At the time of this review, it is available for almost the same price as the newer Arius model – although the original list prices of the pianos are 400 Euros apart.

-Advantages of the CLP-725 are a second elaborate grand piano main sound (Bösendorfer Imperial) next to the CFX and even more polyphony performance (256 voices), a more three-dimensional CFX binaural sample extra for the headphones, a somewhat more upscale look with front legs and a more sensitively responding keyboard (Grand-Touch S with let-off mechanism).
-What the smallest CLP lacks, on the other hand, are the 303 internal piano pieces of the YDP-165.
+Advantages of the CLP-725 are a second elaborate grand piano main sound (Bösendorfer Imperial) next to the CFX and even more polyphony (256 voices), a more three-dimensional CFX binaural sample extra for the headphones, a slightly more upscale look with front legs and a more responsive keyboard (Grand-Touch S with let-off mechanism).
+What the smallest CLP lacks, however, are the YDP-165’s 303 internal practice etudes.

-Otherwise, both instruments are almost equally equipped.
-Admittedly, there is also a luxury variant in the form of the CLP-725 with black high gloss finish, which the Arius series does not offer.
-But this one is considerably more expensive.
-The white ash finish is only available on the Arius model.
-The same applies to the speaker sound slots on the back of the cabinet (Tone Escapement).
+Otherwise, the two instruments are almost identical.
+There is also a luxury version, the CLP-725, with a high-gloss black finish that the Arius series does not offer.
+However, this version is considerably more expensive.
+Meanwhile, the white ash finish is only available on the Arius.
+The same goes for the loudspeaker slots on the back (Tone Escapement).

-Yamaha YDP-165 vs. YDP-145: If you want to save some money compared to the YDP-165 and buy the little brother at the current price of under 1,000 Euros, you will have to make a few concessions: On the Yamaha Arius YDP-145, these mainly concern the keyboard, which lacks the top layers with synthetic ivory and ebony imitations as well as the third sensor; furthermore, the playback system has less amplifier power and does not sound as rich as that of its big brother.
-You also have to do without a headphone holder and the music clips on the console.
+Yamaha YDP-165 vs. YDP-145: If you want to save some money compared to the YDP-165 and buy the little brother for less than 1000 Euros, you have to make some concessions: The keyboard of the Yamaha Arius YDP-145 lacks the synthetic ivory and ebony keytops and the third sensor.
+The playback system also has less amplification power and does not sound as rich as its big brother.
+It also comes without a headphone jack and the console’s music clips.

 The Yamaha Arius YDP-165 is rock solid in its class: An instrument for little money with some limitations, but whose sound and playing characteristics can inspire beginners and advanced players alike.

-With the sophisticated app connection, Yamaha takes advantage of the fact that most households today already have a tablet or at least a smartphone.
-Thus, the operating comfort, which is always limited on an inexpensive piano, nowadays almost becomes a secondary matter.
+Yamaha’s ingenious app connection takes advantage of the fact that most modern households already have a tablet or at least a smartphone.
+The ease of use, which is always limited on an inexpensive piano, is almost a secondary consideration.
 The YDP-165 stands out from its predecessor with the CFX Grand à la Clavinova as well as the Tone Escapement feature and more MIDI practice material.
 Sounds ideal!

 Yamaha YDP-165 Front (Image Source: Yamaha)